-- as "raw").
-The figure illustrates the known pattern that methane is approximately constant as a function of altitude in the troposphere, but decreases approximately linearly with altitude in the stratosphere.
-The raw ACE-FTS profiles show a "wiggle" at an altitude of around 20-25 km, but this disappears in the smoothed version and is not visible in the PEARL-FTS profiles (which, as shown before, have only around 2 DOFS). - 15 The figure also illustrates that the distribution of methane in the stratosphere is clearly non-Gaussian, as both PEARL-FTS and ACE-FTS agree that the 1st quartile is considerably further from the median than the 3rd.
-This justifies our choice of median and quartiles, and shows that showing methane distributions using the mean and standard deviation may be inappropriate. - Figure 10 shows the distribution of differences between PEARL-FTS and ACE-FTS.
+Figure 10 shows the distribution of differences between PEARL-FTS and ACE-FTS.
 In this comparison, we show an "unfiltered" version and a "filtered" version.
-The "unfiltered" version contains all collocated profiles, whereas the "filtered" version shows only profiles where the sPV values at the potential temperature level 700 K differ at most by $0.2 \times 10^{-4} \, \text{s}^{-1}$.
-The figures show that at all altitudes, smoothed ACE-FTS mea- - 25 surements are on average smaller than PEARL-FTS measurements, with the median difference ACE-FTS-PEARL-FTS between -10 and -70 ppbv.
+The "unfiltered" version contains all collocated profiles, whereas the "filtered" version shows only profiles where the sPV values at the potential temperature level 700 K differ at most by $0.2 \times 10^{-4} \,\mathrm{s}^{-1}$ .
+The figures show that at all altitudes, smoothed ACE-FTS measurements are, on average, smaller than PEARL-FTS measurements, with the median difference ACE-FTS-PEARL-FTS between -10 and -70 ppbv.
 The 1st and 3rd quartile illustrate that the differences are not normally distributed, something already apparent from Fig. 9.
 For example, between 10 and 20 km, the 1st quartile of the smoothed difference clearly diverges from the median, whereas the 3rd quartile approximately follows the pattern of the median.
-Apart from the very lowest altitudes, near the lower boundary af ACE-FTS measurements, the 3rd quartile of ACE-FTS-PEARL-FTS is positive with values between 10 and 50 ppbv, which means that a significant minor-
+Apart from the very lowest altitudes, near the lower boundary of the ACE-FTS measurements, the 3rd quartile of ACE-FTS-PEARL-FTS is positive with values between 10 and 50 ppbv, which means that a significant minority of pairs have the smoothed ACE-FTS measurement larger than the PEARL-FTS measurement.
+At altitudes above 30 km, the absolute differences between smoothed ACE-FTS and PEARL-FTS gradually decreases, as shown by the median and the distribution.
+This is expected because with increasing altitude, both the methane VMR and the sensitivity of PEARL-FTS decrease.
+For the comparison between PEARL-FTS and unsmoothed ("raw") ACE-FTS, the median of the difference fluctuates strongly, exceeding -100 ppbv at an altitude of 50 km.
+Differences with unsmoothed ACE-FTS that are not seen in differences with the smoothed ACE-FTS